Billing

 Billing errors and mistakes can be costly and time consuming for physical therapy practices and it is important that you understand what the 8 minute rule is and how it relates to the physical therapy services that you provide.

 Below we discuss the basics that make up the 8-minute rule of physical therapy billing and dive into ways that will help you decrease your billing mistakes and increase your reimbursements.
-Whether your practice is large and well established, or a digital health startup, Healthie’s EHR platform can help you navigate this process.
-To set up a free Starter Account, click here.
+Whether yours is a solo private practice, a group practice, or a digital health startup, Healthie’s EHR platform can help you navigate this process.

 Billing rules can be different depending on the type of insurance the patient has, but for Medicare and many insurances untimed and timed CPT codes are commonly addressed.